Almost 50% of private schools in the US employ a person whose sole responsibility is college counseling.

 And the best part, especially with professional counseling like the one from Princeton Review is that over 90% of students who use the service get into one of their top three schools.
 Your regular high-school counseling may be helpful as well.

 But what are the specific questions to ask your college counselor?

 1. What is the success rate of the students who use the counseling services?
 How many of them ultimately get admitted to one of their top three college choices?

 College counseling services are quite expensive and may cost up to $10,000, depending on the school you’re trying to get into and the range of services provided.
 Make sure to always ask about the success rate in advance, so you get what you pay for.

-2. Is it possible to get in touch with the counselor online and through phone, or only an in-person interaction comes into play?
+2. Is it possible to get in touch with the counselor online and through the phone, or does only an in-person interaction come into play?

 3. Who would be the best candidate to write letters of recommendation for you?

 Recommendation letters can play a big role in your college admissions process.
 Let your college counselor help you figure out who would be the best person to write such a letter to you.
 Remember, these letters are brief and formal and should highlight your positive qualities.
 But they should also come from a person with high authority and credibility.

 4. What are your chances of receiving financial aid or getting access to scholarships?